dglauber1/dglauber1.github.io/_musings/apples-in-heaps.md

-or betrayed, or left, or hurt, or death brushes near, let yourself sit by an apple tree and listen to the apples falling all all around you in heaps, wasting their sweetness.
+or betrayed, or left, or hurt, or death brushes near, let yourself sit by an apple tree and listen to the apples falling all around you in heaps, wasting their sweetness.
 Tell yourself you tasted